deepprajapati29/Frontend-Projects/README.md

 # Frontend-Projects
-A collection of web projects built using HTML,CSS and JavaScript .This repository showcase my Frontend development skills, including animation, interactive feature
+A collection of web projects built using HTML,CSS and JavaScript .This repository showcase my Frontend development skills, including animation, interactive feature.